LuiguiGarizado/Final_exam/README.md

 ## Implemented Python functions

-1.input(): To capture the information write by the user
+1. input(): To capture the information write by the user
-2. float():To convert the input in ID to a float number
-4. print(): To show the messages or any script error on consola
+2. float():To convert the input in ID to a float number 3.print(): To show the messages or any script error on consola
-5. try, except: To verify invalid data
+4. try, except: To verify invalid data
-6. enumerate() and string formatting for aligned and better organized tables.
+5. inumerate() and string formatting for aligned and better organized tables.
-7. use of functions definy with "def" to organize the code in a reusable manner
+6. use of functions definy with "def" to organize the code in a reusable manner

 ## logic the save csv